ltwardy/Advent-of-Code-2022/README.md

   but I now know they're out there.
 * As it turns out, there were no recursive functions required; my custom classes took care of the nested tre structure automatically.
+  I've left my extravagant use of print statements in place as comments, in case I try re-using this code and want to watch what it does as it's doing it.

 ### Day 8